catrin-is/CI-MS1-Flowing-Chi/TESTING.md

 1 error was detected, I had left an empty ID attribute on the img element.
 This was rectified by the removal of the ID attribute.
 Warning message was also detected due to the section wrapping the img element did not have a h2-h6 element.
-This was rectified by changed the section in question to a div element instead.
+This was rectified by changing the section in question to a div element instead.

 As shown below when re-entered the code into the validator no errors or warning messages are shown.